 So, this input offset voltage can be few millivolts for the general-purpose op-amp and it can be as low as 1 microvolt for the very high precision op-amps.

 So, the manufacturers also used to provide the maximum value of this input offset voltage.
-So, whenever you are using that op-amp, it is ensured that the value of the input offset voltage will be less than the maximum value.
+So, whenever you are using that op-amp, it is ensured that the value of the will be less than the maximum value.

 Effect of input offset voltage on the feedback circuits